Epstein Banks Two women who accused Jeffrey Epstein of sexual assault are suing the international investment banks JP Morgan Chase and Deutsche Bank.

 “There is no doubt that there was sex trafficking,” said David Boies, a prominent attorney for Epstein victims.There is no doubt that what JPMorgan did made that possible.”

 The dawn of 2023 is heralding a nervous time for many of Epstein’s banking associates.

-Epstein Banks Update: January 1, 2023: The banks are asking a judge to dismiss the law suits.
+The Epstein banks are asking a judge to dismiss the law suits.

 “The banks also said they had no duty to protect the women from Epstein and did not cause his abuses, requiring the dismissal of claims under a new law in New York that lets abuse victims sue even if statutes of limitations have expired,” wrote Reuters.